Tranferring Data

 UCHC Globus Server Collection

-To access the Mantis file system, search for and select, the UCHC Globus Server in the collection text field.
-Upon selecting the UCHC Globus Server, you will be prompted to enter your Mantis username and password.
+To access the UConn Health HPC file system, search for and select, the UCHC Globus Server in the collection text field.
+Upon selecting the UCHC Globus Server, you will be prompted to enter your CAM username and password.

 File Paths